zowe/zowe-cli-secrets-for-kubernetes/README.md

 The plug-in uses the Kubernetes API in order to communicate with your Kubernetes cluster and store secrets on a per user basis.

-In addition, when storing Kubernetes secrets, the secret will be stored in the assigned namespace for the current context or otherwise through an environment variable named `$DEVWORKSPACE_NAMESPACE` and `$WORKSPACE_NAMESPACE`.
+In addition, when storing Kubernetes secrets, users can specify a namespace through the environment variables `$DEVWORKSPACE_NAMESPACE` and `$WORKSPACE_NAMESPACE`.
+Otherwise, the secret will be stored in the assigned namespace for the current context.

 ## Requirements